BullseyeCoverage Up Contents Search

 The grep command can be found in Cygwin or MSYS2 .

-4. Fix up build.bat by quoting or shortening file names that contain spaces.
+4. Fix up build.bat by shortening the compiler names and quoting other filenames that contain spaces.
 Use the directory separator forward slash / rather than backslash \ to avoid escaping quotes.
 For example, change

 -o C:\Program Files\IAR Systems\Embedded Workbench 8.4 Kickstart\arm\examples\Actel\CoreMP7\Blinky\Debug RAM\Obj\